Born in Hong Kong.

 Hong Kong is a jungle of concrete and steel.
-Look closer, and you will see an organic material weaving itself through the cracks, up the walls, completely surrounding and envelop entire structures.
-The organic material is bamboo, a plant that unlike steel will bend, if not manually and properly tied together.
+Look closer, and you will see an organic material weaving itself through the cracks, up the walls, completely surrounding and enveloping entire structures.
+The organic material is bamboo – a plant that unlike steel will bend, if not manually and properly tied together.
 Using bamboo as a construction material is an old skill, and it has largely fallen out of use in the city due to safety concerns.
-Hang Tam captures the withering building technique in these photographs, and documents the workers work in these astonishing heights are illuminating.
-The photographs become a reminder of a soon to be lost tradition, a unique and organic way of building a city.
+Hang Tam captures the withering building technique in Spirit of Hong as a reminder of a soon to be lost tradition, a unique and organic way of building a city in heights.

-Hang Tam is a Hong Kong photographer.
-He has published more than 10 photo books over the course of 8 years.
-Tam’s work often represents a discovery of usual situations or behavior in an unusual context or vice versa.
-He rediscovers and reinvents himself, one picture at a time.
-It is, perhaps, the reason why he keeps taking pictures.
+Hang Tam has published more than 10 photo books over the course of 8 years.
+Situated around the cityscape of Hong Kong, Tam’s work often represents a discovery of usual situations or behavior in an unusual context or vice versa.